deeenes/bioinfo-tools/README.md

     either by its object oriented interface or by the matlab inspired pylab interface, be aware of the differences.
 -   http://seaborn.pydata.org/ -
-    Module built on matplotlib, providing simple methods and nice default styles.
+    Module built on matplotlib, providing simple methods and nicer default styles.
 And you can still access the low level matplotlib interface, in case you need it.
 -   http://gureckislab.org/courses/spring20/labincp/chapters/09/00-plots.html -